 What’s four words and sweet as can be?
 If you guessed our newest fabric, Organic Sweet Pea Gauze™, you’re right on the money!
 Your go-to project using this super-soft gauze may be swaddle blankets, but did you know this fabric can be used for so much more?
 From reversible bowl covers to reusable grocery bags, your gauze project list is endless!
-Today we’re celebrating the launch of our newest natural (and organic!) fabric with a visit from Spoonflower alumna, Theresa Rizzuto — you may recognize her as trizzuto in the Marketplace!
-Find out her tips for working with gauze and see how she put it to the test with the new Charlie caftan from Closet Case Patterns.
+Today we’re celebrating the launch of our newest natural (and organic!) fabric with a visit from Theresa Rizzuto you may recognize her as trizzuto in the Marketplace!
+Find out her tips for working with gauze and see how she put it to the test with the Charlie Caftan from Closet Core Patterns.

 Theresa: When the temps are high, and the days are long, all I want to throw on in the morning is a light, airy caftan that’s chic and modern.
-That’s why Spoonflower’s fabulous new 100% Organic Sweet Pea Gauze™ paired with Closet Case Pattern’s Charlie caftan is a match made in hot weather heaven.
+That’s why Spoonflower’s fabulous new 100% Organic Sweet Pea Gauze™ paired with Closet Core Pattern’s Charlie Caftan is a match made in hot weather heaven.
 When I first got my hands on this new gauze I knew it was love at first stitch!
 Organic Sweet Pea Gauze is bouncy and light with a soft hand and flowy drape.
-It’s the perfect fabric to use for an elegant caftan — I’ve been wearing mine all weekend and now as I write this post — I may never take it off!
+It’s the perfect fabric to use for an elegant caftan—I’ve been wearing mine all weekend and now as I write this post—I may never take it off!
 This dress would also be perfect in Poly Crepe de Chine or Chiffon!

-- The fabric is very delicate and will #frayallday if you aren’t careful, so Spoonflower recommends finishing the edges before you pre-wash.
-You don’t need a serger to do this — just use a zig zag stitch on your basic machine if you do not have a serger / overlock machine.
+- Finish Your Edges.
+The fabric is very delicate and will #frayallday if you aren’t careful, so Spoonflower recommends finishing the edges before you pre-wash.
+You don’t need a serger to do this—just use a zig zag stitch on your basic machine if you do not have a serger / overlock machine.

 - Always pre-wash!
 Because Organic Sweet Pea Gauze is made from cotton, its shrinkage rate is high at 8% width and 14% in length (normal for natural fabrics).
 Always pre-wash your fabric and fully dry to remove shrinkage before you sew.